Witiko/doctoral-thesis/main.md

 In this section, I will report the results of my experiments in making math information retrieval faster by using an approximate ranking criterion:

-- In Section \ref{sec:dense-retrieval-in-inverted-indices-speed}, I will
+- In Section~\vref{sec:dense-retrieval-in-inverted-indices-speed}, I will
   show that approximation can greatly improve the speed of dense retrieval with almost no loss in accuracy.

-- In Section \ref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed},
+- In Section~\vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed},
   I will show that sparse retrieval can be approximated in a way that increases both speed and accuracy.